 How To Care For Hydrangea In Pots Over Winter

 If you live in a colder climate you will want to bring your containers of hydrangea into the garage or unheated basement for the winter.
-Just remember to water them occasionally as they won’t get benefit of the snow and rain in the winter like their outside cousins would.
+Just remember to water them occasionally as they won't get benefit of the snow and rain in the winter like their outside cousins would.
+(I normally will water once every six weeks or so.
+The plants are in a dormant phase during the winter so they are not drinking up very much water, you just want to keep the roots from drying out completely).

 If you planted one of the Endless Summer varieties like I did, do not prune your plant after August 1st.
 Endless Summer varieties bloom on both old and new wood (that's why they have so many blooms) and you don't want to risk snipping off anything that can bloom next year.